dh-experiments/exercise-js-slider/README.md

 You can use libraries like JQuery or Zepto or even pure Javascript if you want (take advantage of ECMAScript6).
 You can add and modify the CSS in ```index.html``` but not the html structure.

 ### Requirements
-* Auto calculate number of slides based on provided HTML and work from there.
+* Auto calculate number of slides based on provided HTML and perform with that information.
 * Generate clickable indicator bubble elements based on number of slides.
 * Controls that provide previous/next functionality
 * Indicators of which slide you are on and when clicked will jump to the slide
-* Recycling - when reach the end, should start at the beginning
+* Recycling - when reach the last slide, should recycle to the beginning

 ### Configurable Parameters
 * delay (number): number of seconds before advancing